'Happy Matariki': Family travels from Auckland for Mauao star compass unveiling

 He said his whānau had strong ties to the whenua, especially Mauao.

 His tūpuna came here from the Pacific and Mauao was one of the places he stopped when his ancestor first journeyed to New Zealand.
-Sciacia decended from the Kurahaupō waka.
+Sciacia descended from the Kurahaupō waka.

 From Mount Maunganui, they travelled to and set up in Whakatāne.